Michelle Weber, Editor in Chief

 Matt is a New York-based freelance writer with work in Deadspin, the Washington Post, Inside Hook, Bleacher Report, the New York Times, and Longreads (among other publications).
 He’s also the most thorough fact checker who has ever been or will be, leaving no nuance unexamined, not even the boring ones, which is why he’s our chief of facts.

 There are already great, focused publications staffed by talented, passionate people in every niche we could imagine working in.
 Instead of building another siloed website, we’re looking outward to put together a new kind of masthead made of like-minded partners who co-publish and support one another editorially.
-To learn more about partnership opportunities, reach out to us at firstname.lastname@example.org.
+To learn more about partnerships, reach out to us at firstname.lastname@example.org.